 With inpatient-only cover, you’ll have to wait for the NHS to diagnose your condition before using your Private Medical Insurance to resolve the issue.

 Adding outpatient treatment means you get the extra layer of cover that comes with having your diagnostic tests and potentially any therapies, such as physiotherapy, covered privately.

 The type of underwriting you have on your Private Medical Insurance policy is important as it may have an impact on what you can claim for, especially when it comes to pre-existing conditions.

 With full medical underwriting, you disclose your entire medical history upfront and the insurer places outright exclusions on most pre-existing conditions.
-This means you know exactly what you are and aren’t covered for from the start, but it’s a stricter form of medical underwriting in that it places outright exclusions on conditions.

 Other Health Insurance Options

 As well as deciding whether you need to add outpatient cover to your Private Medical Insurance, you’ll also have a number of other options to consider.
 For instance, would you want to add: